Fiddle-N/python-first-project-setup/README.md

 ## Prerequisites

+### Knowledge
-Strictly speaking, there are no prerequisites for this guide.
+Strictly speaking, there are no knowledge prerequisites for this guide.
 However, since this is aimed at people who want to be able to code more complex Python projects, there are things you should learn first.

+#### Terminal usage
+Much project set-up occurs via the terminal.
+You don't need to know much about the terminal for this guide beforehand, as all commands will be explained; but a little experience beforehand (e.g. knowing how to launch it, how to change directories, how to see all files in a directory) will help.

-### Python
+#### Python

-The most obvious of these is Python itself - you should really know enough Python first and be comfortable in coding simple single-file scripts that have no dependencies.
+This guide is aimed at Python beginners who are comfortable in coding simple single-file scripts that have no dependencies.

-If you aren't sure what level you are at, then ask yourself the following - can you write a simple terminal calculator app using Python?
+If you aren't sure whether you meet that criteria, then ask yourself the following - can you write a simple terminal calculator app using Python?

-If you can, then great - my guide is for you.
-If you can't, you should focus on learning enough Python first - any good Python learning resource will do.
+If you can't, you should focus on learning enough Python first before continuing - any good Python learning resource will do.

-### Git
+#### Git

 The other thing you need to know is version control.
 99.9% of the time, this means Git.